alexa/ask-sdk-controls/doc/userGuide.md

     your event?"
 -   **RequestChangedValueAct**: Ask the user for a _new_ value with an open question.
 -   **RequestValueByListAct**: Ask the user for a value by presenting them a list.
+-   **RequestRemovedValueByListAct**: Ask the user for a value to be removed by presenting them a list.
 -   **RequestChangedValueByListAct**: Ask the user for a _new_ value by presenting them a list.
 -   **ConfirmValueAct**: Ask the user if a value has been captured correctly. e.g. "Was that five?"
 -   **SuggestValueAct**: Suggest a specific value by means of a yes/no question. e.g. "Is the table for five?"
--   LiteralInitiativeAct: A catch-all with no specific semantics that simply represents some literal content.
+-   **LiteralInitiativeAct**: A catch-all with no specific semantics that simply represents some literal content.
+-   **SuggestActionAct**: Suggest specific actions supported by the control."

 ## 5.5.
 State management